-That is a wonderful question and one that not many couples think about prior to their child being born.
-It is very helpful to discuss any issues that may cause stress in the future; for example, deciding how you will handle the first days home from the hospital.
-The initial weeks after birth can be very stressful for new parents, especially if they are fighting over who does what.
-Speak to your partner before the birth and establish both a “parental plan," as well as a “parental philosophy” that will be used throughout your years as parents.
+It’s really helpful to discuss any issues that might cause stress in the future; for example, deciding how you’ll handle the first days home from the hospital.
+The initial weeks after birth can be very stressful for new parents, especially if they’re fighting over who does what.
+Speak to your partner before the birth and establish both a “parental plan” as well as a “parental philosophy” that will be used throughout your years as parents.

 In your parental plan, roughly assign who is going to do what tasks.
-If one of you can deal with very little sleep, perhaps they are the one to do the most night feedings.
-If you create a plan beforehand, things will run much smoother during the coming weeks knowing Mom is on 7-3 a.m. and Dad is going to take 3 a.m., because he can function better on no sleep.
+If one of you can deal with very little sleep, perhaps they’re the one to do the most night feedings.
+If you create a plan beforehand, things will run much smoother during the coming weeks knowing you’re on 7 p.m. to 3 a.m. and your partner is going to take 3 a.m. on, because they can function better on no sleep.
 If the reverse is true, then obviously the parental plan will be flipped.
-Also, think about getting some support so both you and your husband are able to take some time for yourselves during the first few months.
+Also, think about getting some support so both you and your partner can take some time for yourselves during the first few months.

-Establishing a parental philosophy will help you deal with issues such as "Do we let the baby sleep in our bed?” or “Do we want to use a pacifier?” or “Should we let the baby cry at a certain point?”
-It is important to speak about your experiences and values, and how they will translate into your parenting.
-This will become even more helpful when you tackle issues such as discipline, chores, and house schedules.
-Knowing what you each believe in will allow you to formulate more clearer and more realistic expectations regarding how you will interact with your children.
+Establishing a parental philosophy will help you deal with issues like “Do we let baby sleep in our bed?” or “Do we want to use a pacifier?” or “Should we let baby cry at a certain point?”
+It’s important to speak about your experiences and values, and how they’ll translate into your parenting.
+This will become even more helpful when you tackle issues like discipline, chores and house schedules.
+Knowing what you each believe in will allow you to formulate clearer and more realistic expectations about how you’ll interact with your children.